thoughtbot/ios-on-rails/book/iOS/displaying_events.md

 ### Calling the Get Event Method

-When the user runs the app, we want to display events that are near their current location.
-So, we want to call our GET events method on `-viewDidAppear:` of the `HUMMapViewController`.
+When the user runs the app, we want to display events that are near the user's current location.
+So we want to call our GET events method on `-viewDidAppear:` of the `HUMMapViewController`.
 We'll encapsulate this request inside a method called `-reloadEventsOnMap`, which we will define in the next section.

 If we aren't logged in, we still want to call the `-createCurrentUserWithCompletionBlock:` method.
 Once that request goes through, we can call `-reloadEventsOnMap`.